jlaurens/edython/README-dev.md

 ## Block implementation

-ezPython blocks are Blockly's BlockSvg subclasses.
+edython blocks are Blockly's BlockSvg subclasses.
 They basically use the same input and connection design.
 But extension was made to override Blocly's original behaviour.
 A delegation design is used to store additional methods and to store additional data.

 ## Block creation

-If the prototype name starts with 'edy:' then the created block is a subclass of BlockSvg with ezPython's extended features.
+If the prototype name starts with 'edy:' then the created block is a subclass of BlockSvg with edython's extended features.
 If not, the creation process falls down to Blockly's.

 For that purpose, some workspace methods have been overriden.